/ 10 min read

 KuCoin isn't just any crypto exchange.
 In March 2023, U.S. authorities charged it with willfully failing to maintain an anti-money laundering program, allowing billions in illicit funds to flow through its platform.
 The exchange was fined $300 million by the Justice Department and effectively banned from operating in America after facilitating over $9 billion in suspicious transactions.

-On February 10, 2025, Thai SEC filings confirm that Cattaliya Beevor sold 81,882,600 FSX shares (9.9995% of the company) to Beteverse.
-Just over a month later, on March 21, additional filings show BIC Bank—controlled by Yim Leak, whose father was Cambodia's deputy PM—sold another 81,880,000 shares (9.9991%) to Rapidfire Technologies Ltd., another obscure offshore entity.
+On February 10, 2025, Thai SEC filings confirm that Cattaliya Beevor sold 9.9% of Finansia to Beteverse.
+Just over a month later, on March 21, additional filings show BIC Bank—controlled by Yim Leak, Mauerberger's Cambodian partner—sold another 9.9% to Rapidfire Technologies Ltd., another obscure offshore entity controlled by KuCoin.

 The pattern was always the same: shares would be accumulated, then quickly flipped to KuCoin-connected entities.